p2xai/gronka/index.md

 [![Add to Discord](https://img.shields.io/badge/Add_to_Discord-5865F2?logo=discord&logoColor=white)](https://discord.com/oauth2/authorize?client_id=1439329052002357599)
 [![GitHub](https://img.shields.io/badge/GitHub-181717?logo=github&logoColor=white)](https://github.com/thedorekaczynski/gronka)

-a discord bot that downloads media from social media platforms and urls, then converts it to gifs. that's it.
+a discord bot that downloads media from social media platforms and urls, then converts it to gifs.

 ## what it does